BCDA-APS/use_bluesky/templates/README.md

 Note the older method of defining the instrument in the [ipython profile](https://ipython.readthedocs.io/en/stable/config/intro.html#profiles) using number files is deprecated as it quickly becomes difficult to manage a typical instrument at a beam line.
+Rather than use numbered files, read below to install the instrument package into an ipython profile.

 No matter which method you pick, you are **encouraged strongly** to place your instrument package into a revision control system.